-Here are seven treats that fit the bill, letting you enjoy a sweet dessert without ruining your diet.
+Meanwhile, indulging in portion-controlled, clean-eating dessert recipes will help you feel satisfied while not going overboard.
+Here are seven treats that fit the bill, letting you enjoy dessert without ruining your diet.

 1. Cherry Pie Tartlets

 Mini phyllo dough cups take the place of traditional pie crust, lightening up the base of this dessert and saving you a bunch of calories.
-Sugar is kept to a minimum, letting the sweet taste of the cherries take center stage.
-Slivered almonds add a nutty flavor to the base of the tartlet, while providing some healthy fat at the same time.
-It is the perfect treat for a picnic, brunch or dinner party.
+Sugar is kept to a minimum, letting the sweet taste of the cherries take centre stage.
+Slivered almonds add a nutty flavor to the base of the tartlet, while providing some healthy fats at the same time.
+These are truly the perfect treat for a picnic, brunch or dinner party.
 Recipe by Sara Haas.

 2. Avocado Ice Cream

-While it’s not technically ice cream season, avocados are available all year round and make for a frozen dessert full of nutrients.
-This recipe cuts the sugar and saturated fat found in ice cream, creating a frozen treat full of fiber, vitamins, minerals and healthy unsaturated fat.
+While it’s not technically ice cream season (yet), avocados are available all year round and make for a frozen dessert full of nutrients.
+This recipe cuts the sugar and saturated fat found in ice cream, creating a frozen treat full of fibre, vitamins, minerals and healthy fats.
 Bonus: no ice cream maker required!
 This recipe is dairy-free, but you can substitute regular milk for a more authentic ice cream flavor and a few extra grams of protein.
 Recipe via Spright.com

 3. Pumpkin Bread Pudding

 Bread pudding is usually full of sugar, fat and calories, making it a diet disaster.
-This lightened-up recipe clocks in at just 80 calories per serving, making for a great, guilt-free way to enjoy pumpkin this fall.
+This lightened-up recipe clocks in at just 80 calories per serving, making for a great, guilt-free way to enjoy pumpkin, even when it’s not fall.
 Top with a tablespoon of peanut of almond butter and pair with a Greek yogurt for a perfect on-the-go breakfast or snack.
 Recipe by Lauren Harris-Pincus.

 Craving chocolate?
 This recipe is for you.
-Dates and coconut give natural sweetness without chocolate, while the nuts and seeds in the bars provide a bunch of fiber to keep you full.
+Dates and coconut give natural sweetness, while the nuts and seeds in the bars provide a bunch of fibre to keep you full.
 Try substituting different nuts, seeds or nut butters for variations on the recipe.
-It's perfect for a snack or dessert; you can even roll into balls to create an energy bite instead.
+It’s perfect for a snack or dessert; you can even roll into balls to create an energy bite instead.
 Recipe by HappyHealthyRD.

 5. Banana Almond Butter Cups